Tulane University - Fall Semester in Rome

 During the fall semester at JCU you may take courses across a wide range of subjects.
 Your JCU courses fulfill Tulane requirements and transfer for credit when you continue at Tulane beginning in the spring.
 Most JCU classes are 3-credit courses.
 A normal semester course load would be 5 courses for 15 credits.

 Tulane Spring Scholars will be housed in the historic and centrally located Trastevere neighborhood.
 Students have the opportunity to choose between our Trastevere Apartments, Gianicolo Residence, and Lungara Apartments.
 You will have at least one other Spring Scholar in your apartment.
-All JCU residences have 24/7 security, on-call JCU staff, and a community of Resident Assistants to provide support for students during their stay at JCU.
-All apartments have WiFi, fully equipped kitchens, bed and bath linen, and a washing machine.
+All JCU residences have 24/7 security, on-call JCU staff, and a community of Resident Assistants and Resident Directors to provide support for students during their stay at JCU.
+All apartments have WiFi, fully equipped kitchens, bed and bath linens, and a washing machine.
 To learn more about JCU Housing, please visit our website at: JCU Housing.

 JCU’s Office of Housing and Residential Life upholds the American belief that students living in a community of their peers benefit both academically and socially.
 However, JCU Housing differs from a typical dorm-style experience and challenges students to take on the responsibilities that come with living in a fully equipped, independent apartment.

 During your fall semester in Rome you will register as a full-time student at John Cabot University paying JCU tuition and fees.
 Once you confirm your participation in the Fall Semester in Rome program, you will begin to receive important pre-arrival information to help prepare for your semester in Italy: how to confirm your enrollment, obtain your study visa, reserve your housing preferences, and pay your tuition and fees.

 Tulane Spring Scholars who are United States citizens or permanent residents may apply for a private Sallie Mae Smart Option Loan for educational expenses.
 This is the most common option although some students may find private loans from other organizations.